XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 ASPA can significantly enhance AS_PATH verification and is promising to be widely deployed.
 Despite of the strengths of ASPA, there are also some deficiencies.
 This document provides a detailed analysis on the strengths and deficiencies of ASPA.

-It is expected that the document can help people who are to deploy ASPA understand what ASPA can do and cannot do.
+The document can help people deploy ASPA properly and provide some directions of enhancing ASPA.

 ## Terminology